 Is Sports Betting Now Legal in Maryland?

 Sports betting is not legal in Maryland.
-The Supreme Court opinion gives the states like Maryland the chance to decided for themselves.
+The Supreme Court’s opinion gives states like Maryland the chance to decide for themselves.
 The House of Delegates approved a bill in the last session that would put a referendum on the ballot in November’s asking voters to approve sports wagering at the state’s casinos and racetracks.
-Why would they even consider this issue? the correctly bet that the Supreme Court would rule as it did.
+Why would they even consider this issue?
+The correct bet is that the Supreme Court would rule as it did.
 Ultimately, the bill did not pass the Maryland Senate.